 Prospective students at both the undergraduate and graduate levels should attend an orientation meeting for basic information on the fields of speech-language pathology and audiology, and for assistance in formulating initial academic and career plans.
 These orientation meetings are held monthly.
 The schedule of orientation meetings (times, dates and locations) is available through the department’s general advisement website or by contacting the department.

-Program alumni with graduate degrees (i.e., master’s and doctoral) find a variety of career opportunities as speech-language pathologists and audiologists serving the needs of persons across the lifespan who have communication challenges.
+Program alumni with graduate degrees (i.e., master’s and doctoral) find a variety of career opportunities as speech-language pathologists and audiologists serving the needs of persons across the lifespan who have challenges with communication, hearing and balance.

 The entry-level degree for Audiology is a doctoral degree.
 For Audiologists, employment opportunities continually grow in private practices, medical centers, rehabilitative settings and, in some states, in public schools.
 Growth in the field of audiology is impacted by the expanding population of older age groups who are prone to hearing loss due to the normal aging process, earlier identification of instances of hearing loss that may come from not wearing hearing protection while in environments that have “loud” working conditions, and the medical advances that have improved the survival rate of infants and children with critical illnesses.